For your customers

 A complete guide on the importance of customer service training and how you can make sure your support team is well-versed in essential support skills.

-Customer service training is the training customer service employees complete to improve the support they're able to provide and increase customer satisfaction.
-It's not one-off training, but an ongoing, continuous process of growth throughout an agent's time working in customer service.
+Customer service training is the education and upskilling of customer service employees to improve the support they're able to provide and thereby increase customer satisfaction.
+It is an ongoing, continuous process of growth throughout an agent's time working in customer service.

 To get started with customer service training, first you’ll need to hire a team.
-Take your time and make careful choices when filling out a customer service team, as the people who make it up will be the foundation that allows for success and have a significant impact on the culture of the team itself.
-While some skills are well-suited to learning after hire and developing over time, there are certain experiences and traits that will set a person up for success right from the start.
+Take your time and make careful choices when staffing your customer service team, as the people who make it up will be the foundation that allows for success, and will have a significant impact on the culture of the team itself.
+While some skills are well-suited to learning after being hired and developing over time, there are certain experiences and traits that will set a person up for success right from the start.

 As you hire for your customer service team, look for the following characteristics in each candidate:

 Communication is key.
 If you had to pick only one trait to consider when hiring, this is the one.
-Fortunately, the interview process includes a lot of opportunities to communicate with the candidate, so it’s one of the simpler traits to spot.
+That's why the interview process should include a lot of opportunities to communicate with the candidate and is one of the simpler traits to spot.
 If an applicant struggles to convey their thoughts to you, it’s probably a safe bet they’ll have trouble doing the same with customers.
 While customer service training can help with communication details and the nuances of language that help a support interaction go well, the most basic communication between two people is difficult to train into someone.

 To assess communication skills in relation to your product or service, why not ask the candidate to explain a piece of it to you, as if you’re a potential customer starting from zero?
 If they can break down the subject into understandable, helpful tips for you in the moment, chances are they can do that for your customers too.